UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 ```{index} see: :; column range
 ```

-We use `.melt` to combine the Toronto, Montréal, Vancouver, Calgary, and Edmonton columns into a single column called `region`, and create a column called `mother_tongue` that contains the count of how many Canadians report each language as their mother tongue for each metropolitan
+We use `melt` to combine the Toronto, Montréal, Vancouver, Calgary, and Edmonton columns into a single column called `region`, and create a column called `mother_tongue` that contains the count of how many Canadians report each language as their mother tongue for each metropolitan